escapetothekitchen/website/src/content/recipes/black-beans.md

 ---
-title: Instant Pot Black Beans
+title: 'Instant Pot Black Beans'
 date: '2020-10-10T04:00:00.000Z'
 categories:
-  - food
   - main
   - sauce
-description: For me black beans are the sort of dish that are very hit or miss.
-Sometimes I
 ---
 For me black beans are the sort of dish that are very hit or miss.
 Sometimes I have them and I think meh"" but other times I have them and they are delicious."